An increase in employee retention by only five percent could double your agency’s profits.

 As it stands, employee turnover in the insurance industry averages around 10 percent, making employee retention an important piece of the puzzle of increasing overall customer retention.
 In short, the longer an insurance employee works for you, the larger their book of business becomes — and the more contract renewals, customer referrals, and profits your agency sees.

-As your trusted recruiting advisors, WizeHire coaches want to help you reach the younger generation of agents, attract the most talented and promising producers, and build a workforce that will help your agency scale more efficiently.
+As your trusted recruiting advisors, Wizehire coaches want to help you reach the next generation of agents.
+Guiding you in attracting insurance talent and promising producers, and building a workforce that will help your agency scale more efficiently.

 Why employees stay